MLA Format: Everything You Need to Know Here

 - first letter of any adjectives, adverbs, nouns, pronouns, and verbs

-- Add the same information from the header (your name, the name of your instructor, the name of the course or class, and the assignment’s due date) and center the information in the middle of the paper below the title.
+- Skip down to the bottom third of the page and add your name, the the name of your instructor, the name/number of the course or class, and the assignment’s due date on four separate lines.

 - Keep the font size at 12 pt., or a size close to it, to make it look professional.